tminer75/tminer_automation_cypress_zillow_test/README.md

 * Select Chrome and click "Start E2E Testing in Chrome"
 * Click "interest-rate.cy.js" in the Specs panel
 * Observe the tests running

+# Automation Notes, Thoughts, and Considerations
+* After writing the automation I would consider breaking down some of the test into smaller chunks.
+A part of me is paranoid that this will increase test run times, but it would further isolate tests reducing cascading faliures (an example is the interest rate error tests).
+* With this project I put all of the selector information into a page object json.
+This allowed me to quickly make updates to this file instead of refactoring my code.
+In the future I would like to move away from json page object files and move towards a normal page object structure within fixtures.
+* Some of the selectors in these test feel very brittle (the interest rate helper tooltip for example).
+Ideally there would be collaboration with a dev in which unique ids or data- tags are added for less flakey tests.
+* While writing the code I was trying to think of ways to better link/point the tests at the tesptlan for quicker back and forth referencing.
+I would love to have a discussion with a dev on whether this is a thing that can be achieved.
+* Though it was beyond the scope of this test it would be interesting to include some type of component verification tests.
+This could possible cover the "this looks correct" examples in the testplan.
+Would need to have conversations with devs on if this is feasible, and if so how best to tackle this.
+* I excluded a .yaml CI/CD file in this project.
+That would be a top priority I would like to integrate, in collaboration with DevOps, in the future so that tests can be run automatically.